willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 | ExportDirectory          | Location to store your output files.
 The folder should already exist.
 If not specified, the export files are saved to the current folder.                |
 | PromptType               | Specify "saved" to export the prompts saved by the user.
 Specify "shared" to export the prompts for which a shareable link to the prompt was generated. |

-For example, the following exports Adam Barr's saved prompts in Copilot Lab using his UPN and downloads the export files to the location C:\PromptsExportAdamBarr.
+For example, the following exports Adam Barr's saved prompts in Copilot Prompt Gallery using his UPN and downloads the export files to the location C:\PromptsExportAdamBarr.

 ```powershell
 Export- PromptsUserContent -UserAadIdOrPrincipalName adambarr@contoso.onmicrosoft.com -ExportDirectory C:\PromptsExportAdamBarr -PromptType saved